On this page

 When failing to comply with the Minimum wage and holiday allowance Act (WML), the SZW Inspectorate may decide to impose fines and other sanctions, such as fines for:

 If an employer violates the minimum wage rules 2 or 3 times within a 5 year period, the fine will be 2 or 3 times higher as well.
-You may also have to suspend (part of) your activities.
+You may also have to suspend (part of) your activities for a maximum of 3 months.
 Please note: depending on the seriousness of the offence, a 10 year period may apply.